AdobeDocs/indesign-api-docs/README.md

 ## typekit fonts supported
 we might need to tell the user about the typekit access or not ? need to discuss.

-## how to get Status of the current job
+## how to get Status of the current job and how to undertand the status ?
 detailed info :

 ## Supported Features